HDLUtils/hdlregression/doc/src/_build/html/_sources/intro.rst.txt

   of events.
 * The minimum sequence of events possible to run in a single simulation execution.
-Thus, if there is an option to run of multiple test sequences (A, B or C), a set of test sequences (A and B) or all sequences (A+B+C), then all of A, B and C are defined as individual testcases.
+Thus, if there is an option to run of multiple test sequences (A, B or C), a set of test sequences (A and B) or all sequences (A+B+C), then all of A, B and C are defined as individual test cases.

 Test group
 ------------------------------------------------------------------------------------------------------------------------

-A test group is a collection of testcases that typically verifies the same modules or features of a DUT.
+A test group is a collection of test cases that typically verifies the same modules or features of a DUT.
-There are several ways of structuring testbenches and testcases, and HDLRegression support many of these.
+There are several ways of structuring testbenches and test cases, and HDLRegression support many of these.

 A test group can be:

   - A single testbench or a collection of testbenches
-  - A single testcase or a collection of testcases
+  - A single test case or a collection of test cases

-Typically a test group contains testbenches and/or testcases that verifies a set of features or functionality, e.g. error injection, interface functionality or any other sub-set of DUT functionality.
+Typically a test group contains testbenches and/or test cases that verifies a set of features or functionality, e.g. error injection, interface functionality or any other sub-set of DUT functionality.

 .. image:: images/test_group.png